mattlianje/etl4s/docs/opentelemetry.md

 }
 ```

 All etl4s pipeline run methods automatically look for `Etl4sTelemetry` in implicit scope.
-By default, `Tel` calls are no-ops with zero overhead.

-**`Tel` is etl4s's telemetry API object** - it provides the same method names as the `Etl4sTelemetry` trait for consistency.
+The `Tel` object provides a convenient API with identical method names to the trait.
+By default, all `Tel` calls are no-ops with zero overhead until you provide an implementation.

 **Your implementation connects to:** OpenTelemetry SDK, Prometheus, DataDog, New Relic, CloudWatch, or whatever you want.